-I then followed up with a "Command Line part 2" hub, that dives a little deeper, but I left out a few, really good commands (quite a few, actually)....for a reason...
+I then followed up with another command line article, that dove a little deeper, but I left out a few, really good commands (quite a few, actually)....for a reason...

 Want to see who is connected to your PC right now?
 Grab that energy drink and let's get started!

-Note - (I personally keep search off).
+- Open up your Windows Command prompt by typing "cmd" in the search window in the bottom right of your Windows 7 desktop.
+Note: (I personally keep search off).
 I open the Run window by hitting the "Windows" key + "R" at the same time.
 Either way works for executables.

-Then type "cmd" (without the quotes) and you'll see the Windows cmd prompt appear.
+- Type "cmd" (without the quotes), and you'll see the Windows cmd prompt appear.
 (The black dos screen).